jmdelahanty/lablogging/README.md

 # lablogging
-Computers have logs fro doing lots of things.
-It'd be kinda cool if scientists had that too.
+Computers have logs for doing lots of things.
+It'd be kinda cool and funny if scientists had that too.